Jimuelzxc/chep/README.md

 - "What did they say about [topic]?"

 AI will respond with timestamps so you can jump to the right parts.

+### Slash Commands

+Type `/` in the chat to see quick shortcuts:
+- `/summary` - Get a brief summary
+- `/key` - What are the key points?
+- `/explain` - Explain this in detail
+- `/simple` - Use simple English
+- `/formal` - Use formal tone
+- `/beginner` - Explain for beginners
+- `/technical` - Give technical details

+You can also create custom slash commands in the settings (Ctrl+Shift+C).

 ## Contributing